BUV Pastoral Accreditation

 - To give substance to the various contexts where the BUV commends a Pastoral Leader to church and society, and to ensure that the Pastoral Leader is in good standing and committed to ethical and professional practice.

-Please note: The description ‘Pastoral Leader’ is used throughout this document and can also be interchanged with ‘Missional Leader’, ‘Pastor’ or ‘Minister’ in referring to a person recognised as a leader of others in a particular community to advance the Kingdom of God and building up the church.
+Please note: The description ‘Pastoral Leader’ is used throughout this page and can also be interchanged with ‘Missional Leader’, ‘Pastor’ or ‘Minister’ in referring to a person recognised as a leader of others in a particular community to advance the Kingdom of God and building up the church.
 (Ephesians 4:11-13)

 - All BUV accredited Pastoral Leaders are conditionally eligible to hold a BUV Marriage License.